Growth of bilinear maps II: Bounds and orders: A polynomial upper bound for

 \end{theorem}

-We first give a lemma, which is an extension of the technique used in the proof of \cite[Lemma 1]{bui2021growth}. \begin{lemma} Let $T$ be a tree of $n$ leaves whose associated vector has an entry being $g(n)$.
+We first give a lemma, which is an extension of the technique used in the proof of \cite[Lemma 1]{bui2021growth}. \begin{lemma} Let $T$ be a tree of $n$ leaves associated to $g(n)$.
 If there is a subtree $T_0$ of $m$ leaves, then

 \end{lemma} \begin{proof} Let $T'$ be the tree obtained from $T$ after contracting the whole $T_0$ into a single leaf $\ell$.
 The tree $T'$ has $n-m+1$ leaves.
+Let $v,u,v'$ be the associated vectors with $T,T_0,T'$, respectively.
+Let $M$ be the matrix associated with the pattern $(T',\ell)$.
+Clearly, $v=Mu$ and $v'=Ms$.
+Suppose $g(n)=v_j$, we have